mindspore-lab/mindone/examples/pixart_sigma/README.md

     - Replace `path_to_your_label_file` with the actual path to your label JSON file.
     - Replace `path_to_your_image_directory` with the directory containing your images.

+For more detailed usage of the training script, please run `python train.py -h`.

 #### Distributed Training (Optional):

 You can launch distributed training using multiple Ascend 910* Devices: